There are nine essential amino acids and 11 non-essential amino acids, thus bringing the total to 20 amino acids.

-These functions make it inevitable for a child to take proteins in the right amounts.
+These functions make it imperative for a child to have sufficient proteins.

-Here is what the World Health Organization/Food and Agriculture Organization (WHO/FAO) recommends (3):
+World Health Organization/Food and Agriculture Organization (WHO/FAO) makes the recommendation based on the child’s body weight and age (3):

 |Age||Daily protein recommendation|